Let’s look at some alternatives to releasing equity:

 You can get cash from an equity release plan.
 There are many providers and plans to choose from.
 So, check out all options before you pick one.
 Then, you’ll be able to get the cash from your property in no time.
 However, have you considered renting out part of your house for that extra money instead?
 It’s a great and cheaper alternative.

 Yes, it’s possible to sell another asset you might own, you could always downsize to a smaller home or you could take out a grant.
 Another way is to get a higher-paying job or claiming your state benefits.

 Equity release isn’t the best option for everyone.
-Therefore, you need to look at all the options and alternatives that are available to you.
-You can use one of these 11 alternatives, or a mixture of some of them.
+Therefore, you need to look at all the options available to you.
+You can use one of these 11 alternatives, or a mixture of one or more.
 It’s up to you.

 Best of all…

-There’s an online calculator that can show you how much money you’ll get with an equity release plan if that’s the option you’re considering.
+There’s an online calculator that can show you how much money you’ll get with an equity release plan.
 You’ll then be able to determine if it’s for you or not.
 Thankfully, it’s not your last hope.

-Look at the alternatives we’ve listed and see if the shoe fits!
+Look at the alternatives we’ve listed and decide which option suits you best.